When will Guardians of the Galaxy Vol. 3 be released, and what's going to happen after James Gunn's firing?

 What’s happening with James Gunn?

-Well, this is the biggest news around this film at the moment, as James Gunn (writer/director of the first two Guardians films) was sensationally fired from the project after old tweets resurfaced from 10 years ago in which Gunn made dark jokes related to child abuse and rape.
+Well, this is the biggest news around this film at the moment, as James Gunn (writer/director of the first two Guardians films) was sensationally fired from the project after ten-year-old tweets resurfaced in which he made dark jokes related to child abuse and rape.

 Walt Disney Studios Chairman Alan Horn said in a statement: “The offensive attitudes and statements discovered on James’ Twitter feed are indefensible.